QR1.2.3. Virtualism

 Figure 1.1.
 The Ancient of Days calculates the universe

-Computers today create virtual worlds but that the physical world is virtual is usually a topic of fiction not physics.
-That physical reality is a processing output leads to ideas like that space calculates (Zuse, 1969) and that reality computes (Fredkin, 1990), (Schmidhuber, 1997), (Rhodes, 2001), (Wolfram, 2002), (Lloyd, 2006), (Tegmark, 2007).
-Plato’s view is still radical today.
+Our computers create virtual worlds but that our world is virtual is usually a topic of fiction, not physics.
+It leads to ideas like that space calculates (Zuse, 1969) and that reality computes (Fredkin, 1990), (Schmidhuber, 1997), (Rhodes, 2001), (Wolfram, 2002), (Lloyd, 2006), and (Tegmark, 2007).
+Plato’s idealism is just as radical today as it was over two thousand years ago.

 There is nothing outside the physical universe (Smolin, 2001).